 (Transferred credit is not used to calculate the NCMC grade point average.
 However, all post-high school grades are used to calculate A+ eligibility.
-Athletic eligibility is calculated using NJCAA guidelines.
+Athletic eligibility is calculated using NJCAA guidelines and with an assigned grade point value of 2.00 for any grade of "P".
 Graduation requirements for the Associate in Arts in Teaching Degree include a minimum GPA calculated on all college credit, regardless of originating institution.)